 According to the latest survey on the State of Coworking in Spain, drawn up by Coworking Spain, in recent years this is a practice that has settled in the country, where there are already close to 1,000 coworking spaces, mainly concentrated in Madrid and Barcelona.
 At the global level it grew by 50% in 2017.
 There is also a growing diversity of profiles that seeks to share a working environment, among which are the communication sector, design and production, and digital.

-Insur_space from MAPFRE also believes in the benefits of these kind of spaces, putting the adoption programme startups in a coworking space where the insur_break events are organised, as well as talks related to technology and innovation subjects, and which furthermore support the creation of a strong entrepreneurial community.
+Insur_space from MAPFRE also believes in the benefits of these kind of spaces, putting the acceleration programme startups in a coworking space where the insur_break events are organised, as well as talks related to technology and innovation subjects, and which furthermore support the creation of a strong entrepreneurial community.